 Just like in a chess game, the response you choose will dictate your experience or indeed the outcome of your own version of the chess game.
 If you find yourself in a stressful situation, try and stimulate the best responses possible.
 Try not to get angry, bitter or defensive.
 Those responses will force you to experience more things to be angry, bitter or defensive about.

 Don’t be a victim – choose your experiences

 Any responses to stressful situations will ultimately decide outcomes.
 However, some people may not realise how they are reacting.
 They may think they are strong and have control, but actually, they blame everything else for the way they live.
 This is what helps them go with the flow because other people and circumstances are controlling which direction they go.

 If you find yourself in this situation, remember you have the opportunity to choose how you react.
 You can choose your thoughts and the direction you want to take.
 You can do this even if you are dealing with something unexpected.

 Could you be more cooperative and agreeable?

-Of course, a go with the flow approach replies on letting our self-consciousness fly out of the window – and that doesn’t sit well with lots of us.
+Of course, going with the flow replies on letting our self-consciousness fly out of the window – and that doesn’t sit well with lots of us.
 Self-consciousness is one major reason that prevents us from letting go and, in turn, that impacts on how co-operative and agreeable we can be in certain situations.

 Going back to MC, he actually says that the loss of self-consciousness is critical for the experience of flow.
 If you are trying to communicate a point of view and others disagree, it is tempting to not let go, but being cooperative can actually be more beneficial.